Debian/dput-ng/docs/reference/migrating.rst

   * post-upload hook and pre-upload checks (or hooks) may be written in Python, and have access to the objects which matter.
-For more on writing one, :doc:`checkers` may provide some insight, as well as :doc:`processors`.
+For more on writing one, :doc:`hooks` may provide some insight.

 Stability Notes
 ---------------